rosstuck/sort/README.md

 ```

 Once you've created your sorting chain, you can apply it to keys or values.
-Features like Iterator support, returned values, and PRESERVE_KEY flag are all supported are all supported.
+Features like Iterator support, returned values, and PRESERVE_KEY flag are all supported.

 ```php
 $sortChain->values(['foo', 'bar']);